dortania/OpenCore-Install-Guide/post-install/pm.md

 | TableLength | Number | 0 |
 | TableSignature | Data | 53534454 |

-Once this is done, we can now grab ssdtPRgen and run it:
+Once this is done, we can now grab ssdtPRGen and run it:

 ![](/images/post-install/pm-md/prgen-run.png)